sysdea-libs/js_gen_server/examples/webpack.md

 # Webpack Watcher

-This simple server allows to easily add supervised webpack compilers into the supervision tree, with some basic logging on compile to :info.
+This simple server allows to easily add webpack compilers into the supervision tree, with some basic logging on compile to :info.

 ```javascript
 // webpack_watcher.js